 Infrastructure, bronze, clear acrylic, wood, palm leaves, plant seeds, mold and concrete 89x71x51 cm.
 Nicodim Gallery, Los Angeles 2018

-The Infrastructure series consist of compositions of organic and synthetic materials made for mold growths.
-On top of their acrylic glass tank, are bronze figures that have pieces of mold protection masks build inside, these small respiration systems ads air to the organisms, while preventing their spores from entering the outside space.
-These compositions have certain likeliness with some sort of imaginary cityscape.
-The title of the works 'Infrastructure' can give a hint to this interpretation, but can also be understood in a more biological sense, where the various fungal species inhabiting the work are in constant competition with each other, and where their root connects and helps their relatives in a complex interconnected micro cosmos.
+The works in the Infrastructure series comprise internal compositions of organic and synthetic materials, specially made for mold growth.
+On top of the acrylic glass tanks, bronze and aluminum figures are provided with mold protection masks.
+These respiratory systems add air to the organisms, while preventing the spores and mycotoxins from entering the outside space.
+There exist certain similarities between the compositions and an imaginary cityscape.
+The title of the Infrastructure series encourages this interpretation.
+But it can also be understood in a more biological sense; the various fungal species inhabiting the works are in constant competition with each other, and their roots connect in a complex micro cosmos, helping their own kin.